Affiziert/esp32-iot-monitoring-stack/README.md

 The goal of this project is to implement a lightweight and modular IoT monitoring stack using readily available hardware and open-source software.
 The current implementation consists of the following components:

-- ESP32-C3 transmitter node with a single Li-Ion cell, TP4056 charging module and voltage divider for battery voltage measurement
+- ESP32-C3 transmitter node with a single Li-Ion cell (3.7 V), TP4056 charging module and voltage divider for battery voltage measurement
 - SHT31 module for temperature and relative humidity measurement
 - ESP32-C3 receiver node
 - ESP-NOW wireless communication